Jeffrey Epstein Update: Court Says Ghislaine Maxwell's Deposition Can't Remain Secret

 Giuffre has won the release of many other documents related to a now-settled defamation suit against Maxwell, including Giuffre's account of how she fell into Epstein and Maxwell's orbit while she was a teenager working at Mar-a-Lago, the Florida resort owned by future president Donald Trump.

-Maxwell's deposition is one of the key documents that have not yet been released in the case, after U.S. District Judge Loretta Preska granted a stay to allow Maxwell's legal team time to appeal.
+Maxwell's deposition is one of the key documents that have not yet been released in the case, after Preska granted a stay to allow Maxwell's legal team time to appeal.

 In an attempt to keep the transcript from being revealed, Maxwell argued that "her interests outweigh the public's interests," the three-judge panel wrote in their order.